Graduate Admission Policies

 Note: The following requirements are the minimum requirements for any UH Hilo graduate program.
 Particular graduate programs’ requirements may differ from the minimum.
 Therefore, prospective students must also check the requirements of their program of interest.

-Applicants applying for admission to graduate programs must submit the following items (except for the app and fee) directly to the Graduate Divison:
+Applicants applying for admission to graduate programs must submit the following items (except for the app and fee) directly to the Graduate Division:

 - A completed application form and appropriate fee.
-The application form and fee information are available online from the Admissions Office.
+The application form and fee information are available online UH Online Application Form.
+Application deadlines for graduate programs differ from deadlines posted for undergraduate programs.
+Priority deadlines for graduate programs are posted on the graduate division website.

 - One official transcript from each post-secondary institution attended.
 These transcripts must be sent directly from the institution or submitted by the applicant in a sealed institutional envelope if accompanying the application.
-Transcripts from within the UH system are not required.
+Official electronic transcripts are acceptable if sent directly from the institution to firstname.lastname@example.org.
+Official transcripts from within the UH system are not required.

 - A minimum of three letters of recommendation attesting to the academic ability or other qualifications of the applicant.